hasura/graphql-engine/docs/graphql/manual/schema/relationships/action-relationships.rst

       }
     }

-|

-If your table has an existing remote relationship, here you can also get the fields from the remote schema.
+If your table has an existing :ref:`remote relationship <add_remote_relationship>`, you can also query the fields from the remote schema.

 .. graphiql::
   :view_only: